 A true leadership is about making bold decisions to surrender outdated or ineffective practices and adapting to the present needs and future possibilities.

-For example, instead of assigning support staff to fill teaching roles, principals should hold relevant stakeholders accountable for ensuring adequate teacher deployment.
-Currently, our school management tends to push teachers beyond reasonable limits, yet they hesitate to defy higher authorities to secure enough teaching staff.
-It is time to “murder our darlings” of complacency, appeasement, and fear-driven compliance.
+For example, instead of assigning support staff to fill teaching roles, principals should hold relevant stakeholders (District Education Officers, Ministry of Education) accountable for ensuring adequate teacher deployment.
+Currently, our school management only tends to push teachers beyond reasonable limits, but they hesitate or lacks courage to defy higher authorities to secure enough teachers in the school, all in the guise of respecting the authority or pleasing them.
+It is time to murder our darlings of complacency, appeasement, and fear-driven compliance.

-Schools should move away from the outdated practice of burdening school staffs, which comprises quality of education and ultimately deprives students of their right to quality education.
+School leaders should move away from the outdated practice of burdening non-teaching staffs in the school and abolish methods or practices that ultimately deprives students of their right to quality education.
 By rejecting this temporary solution, we can prompt policymakers and stakeholders to re-evaluate their practices and prioritise sustainable, long-term solutions.

 No comments: